Project management software is indispensable to any project manager.

 3. Clients as collaborators

 Collaborator is a user type in Wrike that doesn’t require a paid user seat, yet it offers them access to your workspace.
+This is great for keeping stakeholders up to date on project statuses.

 But there are two important clauses: